ubernostrum/django-compat-lint/README.rst

 its level, the file it came from, the line of code it came from, and the problem or suggestion that was noticed.

+Two useful shortcuts are available for specifying files to check:

+* If no files are specified, all ``.py`` files in the current working directory are checked.

+* A path to a directory can be specified; all ``.py`` files in that directory will be checked.

+Recursive checking involving ``os.walk()`` is left as an exercise for someone to send a pull request for.

 How it works
 ------------